JoCotterill/flux-docs/docs/flux_internal_structure.rst

 The primary role of the Membership and Engagement working group is;

 #.
-To maintain a membership list and updated directory,
+To promote activities such as meditation before meetings to improve
+   the efficiency of all its committees, its members and the general public
 #.
-To maintain and oversee Flux CRM,
+To remove any hurdles within Flux and continually look for new
+   innovative ways to run all aspects of Flux
 #.
+To create the streamline of the internal working of Flux between its
+   committees and its members
+#.
 The continual recruitment of new members
 #.
 The updates to current members on the parties progress
 #.
 The coordination with the marketing and media working group in
    keeping the parties platforms up to data and as transparency and easy to use as possible

-Internal Training Committee
+Technology
 ---------------------------

-The primary role of the internal training committee is
+The primary role of the Technology Working Group is

 #.
-To create the streamline of the internal working of flux between its
-   committees, its members and the general public
+To maintain a membership list and updated directory,
 #.
-To promote activities such as meditation before meetings to improve
-   the efficiency of all its committees, its members and the general public
-#.
-To remove any hurdles within Flux and continually look for new
-   innovative ways to run all aspects of Flux
+To maintain and oversee Flux CRM,

 Finance and Fundraising